PTarasenko/PTarasenko.github.io/_posts/2018-05-25-flightdelays.md

 <p>
 <font size="4"><b>Regression problem</b>
 <br>
-<font size="3">In this part as I mention before I use my variables in a different war rather than classification problem, I also create dummies.
+<font size="3">In this part as I mentioned before I used my variables in a different way rather than like in classification problem, I also create dummies from them.
 But the result was very poor, I tried LinearRegression, RidgeRegression, LassoRegression, ElasticNetRegression and RandomForestRegressor.